2019 Mission Trip Reflection – Tarboro, NC

 by Kevin Short, Youth Sponsor

 Wow!
 What a great trip we had this past summer with a remarkable group of kids.
 In fact, I believe that this trip was one of the best that I have been a part of.
 And, in talking with others on the trip, I don’t think I was alone.
-Sure, it was sometimes a little exhausting herding about 30 teenage kids around in the 100+°F temperatures to help build a house or a church or just some furniture.
-But, what a great learning, growing, bonding and, (unfortunately) smelly experience we all had.
+Sure, it was sometimes a little exhausting herding about 30 teenage kids around in the 100+ F temperatures to help build a house or a church or just some furniture.
+Maybe we could have contacted professionals in the domain of building beautiful churches (like the Churches by Daniels Construction or others like them), who might have done the construction efficiently which in turn could have saved our time.
+Nevertheless, we had great learning, growing, bonding and, (unfortunately) smelly experience.
 Side note – It is amazing to me how quickly a room can start to smell (and smell so bad!) when you jam nearly a dozen middle school boys into it after they have all come in at the end of a hot day and take their shoes off.
 All I can say is “Thank you Fabreeze”.

 Regardless of the smells, we really did have an amazing time in Laredo.
 We taught vacation bible school, played lots of games with the kids that showed up, served food and worked on a number of different construction projects.
 It wasn’t always easy, but it was rewarding and, for the most part, fun.
 And while I do typically think of these trips as mission trips, it wasn’t completely about what we were doing for others.
 It was also about what we were able to take away from the experience and give to our own youth in the Church.
 As an adult (mostly) I can honestly say that it is an experience I’ll never forget.
 I did learn so much.
 So, I can only imagine the experience from the perspective of one of our youths and what they were able to take away.